Suraj151/esp8266-framework/README.md

 #### 6.2.13 `TelnetServiceProvider` — `__telnet_service`

-Binds port 23, accepts a client, and hands its stream to the CLI as a terminal.
+Binds port 23, accepts clients into a pool of `TELNET_MAX_SESSIONS` slots, and hands each stream to the CLI as a terminal.
 Everything after that is the shell.
+A slot whose client has gone is reclaimed before the next accept, an idle session is closed after `TELNET_SHELL_IDLE_MS` while one running a command is left alone, and a client arriving when every slot is taken is told so and closed after `TELNET_POOL_FULL_GRACE_MS` rather than left waiting on a prompt that will not come.
+The sizes live in [src/config/TelnetConfig.h](src/config/TelnetConfig.h).

 #### 6.2.14 `SSHServer` — `__sshserver_service`